Organize your stay Saudi Arabia

 1 € = 0.25 SAR

 Payments.
-The Covid health crisis has made credit card payments widespread.
-Cabs, cafes, restaurants, hotels, entrance fees to sites, transport tickets, stores, you can pay everywhere by card, without contact.
-Saudis are surprised when we tell them that contactless payment is limited to 200 SAR.
+The Covid health crisis has made credit card payments the norm.
+Cabs, cafés, restaurants, hotels, entrance fees to sites, transport tickets, stores - you can pay everywhere by card, without contact.
+Saudis are astonished to learn that contactless payment is limited to 200 SAR.
 There is no such limit with a Saudi card.
-Only in some small local grocery stores or in the market you will have to pay with cash.
+Only in certain small local grocery stores or at the market will you have to pay in cash.

-Banking and exchange.
-You can change money before departure or upon arrival.
-There are exchange offices in Riyadh and Jeddah airports.
-However, the rates are rarely to your advantage.
-Some hotels also have currency exchange facilities.
-Ask at the reception desk.
-But again, the rates are not very advantageous.
-In Riyadh and Jeddah, you will find currency exchange agents in town, often with better rates.
+Banking and currency exchange.
+You can change money before departure or on arrival.
+There are exchange offices at Riyadh and Jeddah airports.
+However, rates are rarely to your advantage.
+Some hotels also have exchange facilities.
+Ask at reception.
+But here again, rates are not very advantageous.
+In Riyadh and Jeddah, you'll find exchange agents in town, often with better rates.

-Credit card.
-Visa and MasterCard payments are possible everywhere in the country.
-ATMs at local banks also accept these cards widely.
-You will have no problem getting riyals; there are banks and ATMs in every city.
-Therefore, there is no need to take large amounts of cash with you, especially since life in the country is quite expensive.
+Credit cards.
+Visa and MasterCard are accepted throughout the country.
+ATMs at local banks also widely accept these cards.
+You'll have no trouble getting riyals; there are banks and ATMs in every town.
+So there's no need to take large sums of cash with you, especially as living in the country is quite expensive.
 It is forbidden to enter the country with more than €10,000 in currency, without declaring it.

 Money transfer.
-Due to a large foreign workforce, it is very easy to transfer money to and from Saudi Arabia.
+With a large foreign workforce, it's very easy to transfer money to or from Saudi Arabia.
 You can use the online services of Western Union.
 The major local money transfer company is Ejaz.
-You can find its services in banks in the country or in their dedicated offices.
+You can find its services in the country's banks or in their dedicated offices.

 Budget & Tips Budget & Tips Saudi Arabia

 Tipping.
-Tipping is common practice, but not mandatory.
-You'll never get a second thought if you don't leave one, but it is highly appreciated.
-Especially since waiters, drivers and baggage handlers are often immigrant workers who come to Saudi Arabia to send money to their families in the hope of improving their lot.
-Do not hesitate to leave 10 riyals or more when you are satisfied with the service.
+Tipping is common practice, but not obligatory.
+You'll never get a second thought if you don't leave one, but it's greatly appreciated.
+Especially as waiters, drivers and baggage handlers are often immigrant workers who come to Saudi Arabia to send money home to their families in the hope of improving their lot.
+Don't hesitate to leave 10 riyals or more when you're satisfied with the service.
 And the service is often impeccable!

 Haggling.
 Bargaining is the order of the day in the souks.
-It is a social game, so there is no need to lose your temper.
-Traders are used to it and you will only earn a few riyals, a dozen at the most, unless the price of the item you want is high.
-The more expensive the item, the more you can earn on it.
+It's a social game, so there's no need to lose your cool.
+Shopkeepers are no strangers to the exercise, and you'll only earn a few riyals - a dozen at most - unless the item you're haggling over is very expensive.
+The more expensive the item, the more you can earn.
 Don't start the bidding too low, or you'll insult the person you're bidding against.

 Taxes.
-Consumer goods are subject to a 15% VAT.
-Taxes are always included in the price.
+Everyday consumer goods are subject to 15% VAT.
+Taxes are always included in the advertised price.

 Passport and visas Passport and visas Saudi Arabia

 The passport is valid for 10 years (5 years for children).
-It can be renewed free of charge if all the pages have been filled in.
+It can be renewed free of charge if all pages have been completed.

-Remember to photocopy and scan your travel documents before departure.
-Give a copy to a trusted person who can intervene on your behalf if necessary.
-If your passport is lost or stolen, the process will be simplified if you can provide complete information to the consular authorities.
-You can also keep a copy on the website www.mon.service-public.fr.
-Simply create a free account and scan all your identification and other important documents into your confidential space.
+Remember to photocopy and scan your travel documents before you leave.
+Give a copy to someone you trust, who can intervene on your behalf if necessary.
+If your passport is lost or stolen, you can simplify the process if you can provide the consular authorities with full details.
+You can also keep a copy on the www.mon.service-public.fr website.
+All you have to do is create a free account and scan all your identity papers and other important documents into your confidential space.

 With a European passport, you can also apply for a visa on arrival.
-Just follow the signs "Visa on Arrival".
-A person will welcome you and help you with the application process, which must be completed at the computer terminals.
+Just follow the "Visa on Arrival" signs.
+A member of staff will welcome you and help you with your application, which must be completed at the computer terminals.
 The process is quick and easy.
-We were the only ones in line when we came for the guide.

-For any information on obtaining a Saudi visa, you can refer to the page https://www.visitsaudi.com/en/travel-regulations.
+For information on obtaining a Saudi visa, please visit https://www.visitsaudi.com/en/travel-regulations.

-Please note that if you are going to Saudi Arabia for the Hajj, you must apply for a specific visa.
+Please note that if you are traveling to Saudi Arabia for the Hajj, you will need to apply for a specific visa.
 The free visa is obtained from the consulate of your country of residence.
-Until 2022, it was mandatory to go through a travel agency approved by the Ministry of Hajj.
+Until 2022, it was compulsory to go through a travel agency approved by the Ministry of Hajj.
 Only the agency was authorized to apply for the visa.
-The Saudi government has changed the procedures for entering the Hajj in 2022.
-It is now necessary to register on the www.motawif.com.sa platform one month before the start of the pilgrimage.
-If you are selected, you will receive an email informing you.
+In 2022, the Saudi government changed the conditions of access to the Hajj.
+You must now register on the www.motawif.com.sa platform at least one month before the start of the pilgrimage.
+If you are accepted, you will receive an e-mail informing you of this.
 You will then have a few days to pay the pilgrimage fees on the Motawif platform and your specific eVisa will be sent to you.
-This system has allowed Saudi Arabia to bypass the approved agencies in different countries around the world, much to their dismay.
-No official information has yet been released regarding the registration process for the Hajj 2023.
+This system has enabled Saudi Arabia to bypass approved agencies in various countries around the world, much to their chagrin.
+No official information has yet been released on how to register for the Hajj 2025 or 2026.

 Driver's license Driver's license Saudi Arabia